Twilight Sparkle: Voice

 Tara Strong and Faust first met on The Powerpuff Girls.
 After developing Friendship Is Magic's pitch bible, Faust asked Strong to help her complete it by voicing Twilight, Pinkie Pie, and Applejack or Rainbow Dash.
 Faust had expected Strong to book the role of Pinkie Pie as she was similar to Bubbles, who the actress had voiced in The Powerpuff Girls.
-However, following hearing Strong voicing Twilight, Faust offered her the role.
-The actress viewed the character as "authentic and conscientious and sweet but strong and a little bit nerdy".
+Faust offered her the role of Twilight after hearing her voice the character.
+Strong viewed Twilight as "authentic and conscientious and sweet but strong and a little bit nerdy".
 To voice Twilight, Strong made her voice higher.

 Rebecca Shoichet initially became involved with the series through frequent collaborator Daniel Ingram, who composed the songs for the show.
 She performed a number of song demos for him, including for the PBS animated series Martha Speaks.
 During the show's casting phase, Shoichet was cast as Twilight's singing voice after recording a demo for the series' theme song because she sounded similar to Strong.

+Kira Buckland voiced Twilight in the video games My Little Pony: Power Ponies and My Little Pony: Luna Eclipsed.